Vitamin C, or ascorbic acid, is essential to your health. You get it each day from what you eat and drink.

 - citrus fruits – oranges, limes and lemons

-- red, yellow and green peppers.
+- red, yellow and green capsicum

 Cutting and heating foods changes vitamin C and makes it less effective.
 So it helps to eat fruits and vegetables raw, or lightly cooked, and don’t cut them too long before eating them.